buzzqw/TUS/OBSS/markdown-separati/en/39-creating-magic-items.md

 Knowing the spell (or having it available through a Scroll) that is applied to the item is a requirement for every magic item created.
 The work days indicated cannot be divided into less than 6 hours per day dedicated to creation.

 >>> **Attentin to crafting**: The creation of magic items can break the balance of the game.
 A character with abundant resources and time can create items that disrupt the adventure' \*\*s balance.
-I suggest that NPCs, non-player characters managed by the Narrator, create the most wonderful items.
+I suggest that NPCs, non-player characters managed by the Game Master, create the most wonderful items.
 At the same time, the sale of items valued above 2000gp should be as limited as possible.

 ### Modifiers to the cost of magic items